coffee2code/expandable-dashboard-recent-comments/readme.txt

 == Filters ==

 The plugin exposes one filter for hooking.
+Such code should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 = c2c_expandable_dashboard_recent_comments_start_expanded (filter) =